 Kayne Anderson BDC

 Kayne Anderson BDC, Inc. (“KABDC”) and Kayne DL, 2021, Inc. (“KDL”) were formed to make investments in middle-market companies and commenced operations on February 5, 2021 and December 16, 2021, respectively.
-KABDC and KDL are externally managed, closed-end, non-diversified management investment companies that have each elected to be regulated as a business development company (“BDC”) under the Investment Company Act of 1940 (the “1940 Act”).
+KABDC and KDL are externally managed, closed-end, non-diversified management investment companies that have elected to be regulated as a business development company (“BDC”) under the Investment Company Act of 1940 (the “1940 Act”).

 Investment Objective and Strategy